-- a) No procurement may be initiated unless approved funding in an amount sufficient to cover the estimated procurement value is available; - b) No contract award may be approved unless approved funding in an amount sufficient to cover the procurement value is available and the procurement process was conducted in accordance with this Policy;
+- a) no Procurement may be initiated unless approved funding in an amount sufficient to cover the estimated Procurement Value is available; - b) no Contract award may be approved unless approved funding in an amount sufficient to cover the Procurement Value is available and the Procurement process was conducted in accordance with this Policy; and - c) no Contract amendment may be approved unless approved funding in an amount sufficient to cover the revised Contract value is available.

-The following table provides a summary of the procurement processes required under this Policy.
-This table is provided for reference and those exercising delegated authority are responsible for satisfying themselves that the procurement process was conducted in accordance with the specific requirements detailed in this Policy.
+The following table provides a summary of the Procurement processes required under this Policy.
+This table is provided for reference and those exercising delegated authority are responsible for satisfying themselves that the Procurement process was conducted in accordance with the specific requirements detailed in this Policy.